assaff/msc-thesis/source/results.rst

 The implications of crystal contacts at the binding site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: Crystal Contacts in X-ray structures

+    The most prominent method for solving protein structures is X-ray
+    crystallography.
+To apply it, a crystal is made from a highly
+    concentrated solution of the protein.
+In the crystal, individual
+    protein molecules are arranged in a lattice.
+The crystal is then
+    blasted with an X-ray beam, and an electron-density
+    map is obtained from the resulting diffraction pattern.

+    Due to the high concentration in the solution, sometimes proteins
+    in the crystal bind each other.
+These interactions, which are
+    suspected artifacts of the experiment, are called
+    *crystal contacts*.
+    They can, however, reveal surprising mechanisms of strutural
+    regulation.

+Molecular visualization programs are able to reproduce the arrangement
+of proteins in the crystal by generating additional copies and
+transforming them using translation and rotation matrices documented
+in the experiment data.
+These additional copies are called *symmetry mates*, and within small
+distances from the protein, they illustrate the immediate environment
+of the protein in the crystal.

+.. commented
     One of the standard methods we applied to investigate crystal contacts
     in a PePI was to compare symmetry mates of the unbound structure
     (within 5A) with the peptide itself.

 Several interactions exhibited symmetry mates of the free receptor
 crystal structure closely overlapping with the peptide in the complex